adner/adner.github.io/_posts/2025-12-30-agent-365-notifications.markdown

 - [Microsoft.Agents.A365.Notifications](https://www.nuget.org/packages/Microsoft.Agents.A365.Notifications) - a package that *"provides notification services for agents, including sending and managing messages and alerts"*.
 This package makes it possible for our agent to respond to e.g. comments in Word documents, and reply to emails.

 - [Microsoft.Agents.A365.Tooling](https://www.nuget.org/packages/Microsoft.Agents.A365.Tooling) - a package that  *"provides tools for agent development, debugging, and management"*.
-This package gives us the ability to easily use the first-party Agent 365 MCP Servers.
+This package gives us the ability to use the first-party Agent 365 MCP Servers.

 - [Microsoft.Agents.A365.Tooling.Extensions.AgentFramework](https://www.nuget.org/packages/Microsoft.Agents.A365.Tooling.Extensions.AgentFramework) - a package that provides *"tooling support for agents using Agent Framework features"*.
 This library is needed since we intend to use the [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) as orchestrator.